sera-ch/mio-shield/README.md

 ## 🛠 Features

 - When the player takes a hit, the shield is sacrificed to prevent damage.
+- If the player's Fractured Mask would break from damage when the shield is on, it will be prevented.
 - The shield will recover after 5 seconds or if the player sits at a bench.
 - The shield will also prevent consecutive damage (Driznit drills, Muckroach pounces etc).